Updated November 1st, 2022.

 It knows areas, lengths, volumes, temperatures, and a lot more… including currency.
 So, if you’re going to France and you want to know how many Euros you’ll get for 100 US dollars, use the Calculator and find out.

 - Choose the From and the To, then click Convert.

-Sixth Tip: The Calculator can show commas to separate the thousands, millions, and so on.
 If you want the commas, choose “Show Thousands Separators” from the View menu.
 They make things more readable so I show the commas.

-The Calculator can speak the buttons you’ve pressed, giving you audible feedback that the button you actually pressed is the one you wanted to press.
+The Calculator can speak the buttons you’ve pressed, giving you audible feedback that the button you pressed is the one you wanted to press.
 Besides being useful to grown-ups this is also fun for the little ones who are just learning their numbers.
 Look for the Speech menu and choose “Speak Button Pressed.”